A-Manning/a-manning.github.io/posts/2020-07-08-appending-braun-trees.rst

       (b+2)(2^a-1) - a2^a &\ b \ge a
     \end{cases}

-We can thereby conclude that the complexity of `append'` is as follows:
+We can thereby conclude that the complexity of :haskell:`append'` is as follows:

 .. math::
   \begin{cases}